TangYanYee/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 3 - Advanced IO/Homework_PWM.md

   - After the first round, the right villain will be selected (wrap around if needed) [5]
 - Perform attack rule checking [10]
   - e.g. after two light attacks, a heavy attack can be performed
+- Add a Winning message when all villain has 0 or less hp.
+[1]